ai-aimbot/AIMr/README.md

 © Catch Me If You Can Industries

 More info: <br>
-I used to play a ton of csgo with my friend but we no longer play and it seems on my end that it has stopped working in cs2.
+I used to play a ton of csgo with my friend but we no longer play and it seems on my end that it has stopped working in cs2. <br>
+I will likely not do many or any updates